 - Heat oil in a large oven-safe skillet over medium-high heat

 - Add mushrooms and cook, stirring until mushrooms are tender and brown, and liquid is cooked off about 5 minutes.
 Remove mushrooms to a plate.

 - Season chicken thighs with salt and pepper on both sides

 - Add chicken, skin side down to the skillet.
 Sear until golden, on both sides, about 4 minutes per side.
 Remove chicken to a plate.

 - Drain or wipe out any excess fat from the skillet.
 Add garlic, thyme and red pepper flakes to the skillet.
 Cook for 1 minute

 - Reduce heat to medium and stir in broth, cream, sundried tomatoes, mushrooms, capers and Parmesan

-- Allow sauce to come to a low boil
+- Allow sauce to come to a simmer

 - Bake until chicken is at an internal temperature of 165°, 15-20 minutes